SchoolRonald/QBE_Project/README.md

-# Mines AI & Machine Learning Club — Site (Svelte)
+# QBE Project — Lac Operon Website (Svelte)

-Modern single-page site for the Colorado School of Mines AI & ML Club, built with Svelte.
-This project was built mostly using LLM's.
+Single-page educational website explaining the lac operon and basic principles of prokaryotic gene regulation, built with Svelte.
+The site is designed to help students visualize how the lac operon turns gene expression on and off in response to lactose and glucose.

 ## Quick start